soulgoast/java-design-patterns/twin/README.md

 ---

 ## Intent
- Twin pattern is a design pattern which provides a standard solution to simulate multiple inheritance in java
+ twin pattern is a design pattern which provides a standard solution to simulate multiple inheritance in java

 ![alt text](./etc/twin.png "Twin")